go-spatial/tegola/README.md

 	name = "rivers" 					# will be encoded as the layer name in the tile geometry_fieldname = "geom"			# geom field. default is geom id_fieldname = "gid"				# geom id field. default is gid
 	# Custom sql to be used for this layer.
-Note: that the geometery field is wraped
+Note: that the geometry field is wraped
 	# in a ST_AsBinary, as tegola only understand wkb.
 	sql = """
 		SELECT